A much cooler and windy, but also bright, Father’s Day weekend

-Friday began on the warm and muggy side with some early morning fog, but partly sunny skies eventually made a comeback leading to much warmer high temperatures in the upper 80s and even some lower 90s.
-Friday also started quite humid, but once a cold front moved through midday, we saw humidity really start to drop as we progressed through the afternoon.
-While sunshine is a fixture in the forecast through the weekend into the start of next week, the really warm temperatures we experienced today certainly won’t be.
+While sunshine is a fixture in the forecast through the weekend into the start of next week, the really warm temperatures we experienced Friday certainly won’t be.
 By the weekend, high humidity will be the farthest thing from our minds, as a shot of early May-like air settles in come Saturday, highs may struggle to reach 70 degrees, and overnight lows may dip into the upper 40s.
 Plus, a rather blustery northwest breeze will help to make the cool and comfy air even more apparent.
 Father's Day and Juneteenth weekend will feature partly to mostly sunny skies both days, and we'll throw in Monday as a bonus nice day with slightly warmer temps and less wind.
 Things turn unsettled by the middle of next week with more humidity and daily chances for a few showers and thunderstorms from Tuesday through Thursday.
 Summer officially begins at 5:14am on Tuesday.

 THIS WEEKEND